 How we define atheism has several important implications.
 First, we must have an accurate definition of atheism if we are to have a serious discussion about religion and the nature of religious belief.
 Atheism is the default state which is the starting point for all humans.
 We enter the world as atheists, and many of us subsequently acquire religious beliefs through cultural immersion and indoctrination.
 Understanding this allows us to explore the nature of religious belief, how it is acquired, and what it means for believers.

 Second, it is critical to recognize that atheism does not involve the assertion of any belief claim.
 An atheist is simply an individual who do not hold the theistic belief claim (i.e., that god or gods exist).
 In Atheism: The Case Against God, George Smith argues that such a definition reminds us that the burden of proof lies with the theist because this is the person making the belief claim.
 When the theist says, "God exists," we are correct to expect evidence in support of this claim.
 Without such evidence, the claim cannot be accepted on rational grounds.
 The atheist is saying, "I don't accept this claim," and this rejection requires no evidence precisely because it is the default position where no positive assertion is being made.
 Nobody believes x until someone articulates a claim regarding x.
 We then expect evidence for x if our belief is to be rational.
 As I stated in a previous post, "Nobody expects you to prove that you do not have a fairy godmother, but if you claim that you do, we all (including Christians) expect evidence."

-I have proposed here that we use an accurate definition in which "atheism" is defined as "the lack of belief in a god or gods" and "atheist" is defined as "one who lacks belief in a god or gods."
-If we refuse to educate the public about this, we must share in the blame for the social stigma surrounding atheism.
+I have proposed here that we use an accurate definition in which atheism is defined as "the lack of belief in a god or gods" and atheist is defined as "one who lacks belief in a god or gods."
+If we refuse to educate the public about this, we must share in the blame for the some of the social stigma surrounding atheism.